sf-brat/privacy-policy-ar-game/README.md

 Thank you for using the "Interactive game "Literary detective"" app.
 My name is Ilya Novikov, and I respect your privacy and strive to protect your personal data.
 This Privacy Policy describes what data I collect and how I use it.

 2. Data collection
-The AR Investigation application does not collect any personal data of users.
+The "Interactive game "Literary detective"" application does not collect any personal data of users.

 3. Data Usage
-For the correct operation of augmented reality (AR) technology, the AR Investigation application requests access to the device's camera.
+For the correct operation of augmented reality (AR) technology, the "Interactive game "Literary detective"" application requests access to the device's camera.
 The camera is used exclusively for displaying augmented reality elements.
 No data from the camera is processed or sent anywhere.

 4. Transfer of data to third parties
 I do not share your data with third parties.
 The application does not use an internet connection and does not transmit any data.